rackerlabs/docs-developer-blog/_posts/2018-11-27-upgrade-netscaler-application-delivery-controller.md

 Image source: [https://docs.citrix.com/en-us/netscaler/12-1/upgrade-downgrade-netscaler-appliance/upgrade-downgrade-HA-pair.html](https://docs.citrix.com/en-us/netscaler/12-1/upgrade-downgrade-netscaler-appliance/upgrade-downgrade-HA-pair.html)

-1. Log on to the secondary NetScaler appliance by using a Secure Shell utility, such as PuTTY, and specifying the NetScaler IP (NSIP).
-Use the `nsroot/admin` credentials to log on to the appliance.
+1. Log in to the secondary NetScaler appliance by using a Secure Shell (SSH) utility, such as PuTTY, and specifying the NetScaler IP (NSIP).
+Use the *nsroot/admin* credentials to log in to the appliance.

-2. Save existing configuration by using the following command:
+2. Save the existing configuration by using the following command:

         save ns config

-3. Review the Load Balancer virtual server ip (LBVip) and the service group(SG) statuses to gauge how many are up prior to the upgrade.
+3. Review the load balancer virtual server IP (LBVip) and the service group (SG) statuses to gauge how many are up prior to the upgrade.
 Record the results.
-   After the secondary appliance becomes primary, you need to verify that the same number of SGs and virtual server ips (VIP) are up.
+   After the secondary appliance becomes primary, you need to verify that the same number of SGs and virtual server IPs (VIP) are up.
 Perform the verification by using the following commands:

         sh lb vserver | grep -c "State: UP"    -- Shows number of UP LB VIP’s sh servicegroup | grep -c "Effective State: UP" – Shows number of UP SG’s

-4. Open a shell prompt and run the following commands to create new directory under /var/nsintall to upload the upgrade file:
+4. Open a shell prompt and run the following commands to create new directory under `/var/nsintall` to upload the upgrade file:

         cd /var/nsinstall
         mkdir x_xnsinstall

-5. Upload the `.tgz` file from the local system or file transfer protocal (ftp) server to  `/var/nsinstall/x_xnsinstall` (Example file name: ns-x.0-xx.x.tgz).
+5. Upload the `.tgz` file from the local system or file transfer protocal (ftp) server to  `/var/nsinstall/x_xnsinstall` (example file name: **ns-x.0-xx.x.tgz**).

 6. Before you run the install script, extract the files and place them on the appliance.
 Use the following command to uncompress the bundle: